InkRise: A Writing BootCamp for Women in Academia

 InkRise: Elevate Your Research, Reach the World

-InkRise is a guided programme designed to support academics on the journey from research to publication.
-Whether you're refining a manuscript, navigating journal submissions, or overcoming writing blocks, InkRise offers expert guidance, structured support, and a collaborative environment to help your work rise and resonate.
+InkRise is a guided programme designed to support academics who struggle to find the time to write.
+Whether you're refining a manuscript, navigating journal submissions, trying to draft that SF or PFHEA application or overcoming writing blocks, InkRise offers expert guidance, structured support, and a collaborative environment to help your work rise and resonate.

 Take this first step and join us.
 You will be on the way to finding the time and space to get your work out there.